Understanding vectorization

 objects of different lengths?
 For instance, R could treat the missing

-values in b
+values in b as 0, yielding:

 a + b